CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

 ## Script Speed and Efficiency

-Keeping your Capacitor app responsive depends heavily on how well your scripts perform.
+Keeping your React Native app responsive depends heavily on how well your scripts perform.
 By focusing on streamlined async operations and effective memory management, you can enhance script speed while reducing resource consumption.

 ### Using Async Operations